lwanger/cooked_input/docs/tutorial.rst

 Cooked_input has a lot more of functionality for getting input of different types (floats, Booelans, Dates, lists, passwords, etc.), as well as lots of validators and cleaners.
 It also has a number of features for getting input from tables (which is nice for working with values in database tables).
-There are a lot of examples in the test directory.
+There are a lot of examples in the examples directory.